 Users are responsible for their use of school computer systems.
-The current IT infrastructure is owned by the school and is made available to students to further their education and to staff to enhance their professional activities including teaching, research, administration and management.
+The current IT infrastructure, devices and accounts are owned by the school and is made available to students to further their education and to staff to enhance their professional activities including teaching, research, administration and management.
 This Policy has been drawn up to protect all parties - the students, the staff and the school.